GGonzalez1993/AzureLab-SOC/README.md

 For the "BEFORE" metrics, all resources were originally deployed and exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls wide open to attack, and all other resources were deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.

 For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic except my admin workstation, and all other resources were protected by their built-in firewalls and Private Endpoint.
+I used NIST 800-53 rev. 5, SC-7 specifically, to implement controls that hardened the NSGs.

 ## Attack Maps Before Hardening / Security Controls
 ![Before_NSG Malicious Allowed - 24hr - Gabriel Gonzalez](https://github.com/user-attachments/assets/bfd6e03e-5018-4254-9b61-45a92878ffe5)<br>